-The top-end 15-inch MacBook Pro configurations start out at a 2.6GHz 6-core 9th-gen Intel Core i7 processor (Turbo Boost up to 4.5GHz), 16GB of RAM, 256GB of storage, and Radeon Pro 555X graphics.
-If you really want to trick the laptop out, you can go all the way up to a 2.4GHz 8-core 9th-gen Intel Core i9 processor (Turbo Boost up to 5.0GHz), 32GB of RAM, a massive 4TB of storage, and Radeon Pro Vega 20 graphics.
+The top-end 16-inch MacBook Pro configurations start out at a 2.6GHz 6-core 9th-gen Intel Core i7 processor (Turbo Boost up to 4.5GHz), 16GB of RAM, 512GB of storage, and Radeon Pro 5300M 4GB graphics.
+The next model up gets you a 2.3GHz 8-core 9th-gen Intel Core i9 (Turbo Boost up to 4.8GHz), 16GB of RAM, 1TB of SSD and Radeon Pro 5500M 4GB graphics.

 The attached prices shoot up accordingly, of course.
-That top-end 15-inch MacBook Pro is an absolute beast, but overkill unless you're rendering video or doing something equally demanding – for most casual computing use, the lower specs on the MacBook Air and 13-inch MacBook Pro will do you just fine.
+That top-end 16-inch MacBook Pro is an absolute beast, but overkill unless you're rendering video or doing something equally demanding – for most casual computing use, the lower specs on the MacBook Air and 13-inch MacBook Pro will do you just fine.

-Macbook Air vs Macbook Pro: features and ports
+MacBook Air vs MacBook Pro: features and ports

-The lightness and less powerful components of the MacBook Air equal longer battery life: Apple quotes 12 hours of wireless web use and 13 hours of iTunes video watching.
+The less powerful components of the MacBook Air equal longer battery life: Apple quotes 12 hours of wireless web use and 13 hours of iTunes video watching.
 That beats out the quoted 10 hours of wireless web use and 10 hours of iTunes video watching for the MacBook Pro models.

 The MacBook Air features two Thunderbolt 3 (USB‑C) ports, plus a 3.5mm headphone jack.
-That matches the 13-inch MacBook Pro, but you can buy that 13-inch Pro model with four Thunderbolt 3 (USB-C) ports (and a headphone jack.
+That matches the base version of the 13-inch MacBook Pro, but if you buy a more powerful version of the 13-inch MacBook Pro you instead get four Thunderbolt 3 (USB-C) ports and a headphone jack.

-Macbook Air vs Macbook Pro: pricing and verdict
+MacBook Air vs MacBook Pro: pricing and verdict

 Both the MacBook Air and the MacBook Pro will give you a very good Apple laptop experience – it's just a question of how much power you're going to need (and how light you want your laptop to be while you're lugging it around).

-At the top end, the 15-inch MacBook Pro can be kitted out with some serious power, and it gives you that extra screen real estate to work with as well.
+At the top end, the 16-inch MacBook Pro can be kitted out with ludicrous amounts of power, memory and storage, and it gives you that extra screen real estate to work with as well.